 My sweet doctor, at our consult, after I told her the hard truth, suggested that I lower my standards somewhere.
 With your food, perhaps, she suggested.
 Of course, I balked.
 She obviously didn’t realize just how important nutrition is to my mental health, I thought.
 But a few days later, maybe a week, I surrendered.
 I needed help.

 NOW WHAT?
 Your mental health matters.
 It matters more than trying to do life perfectly, pretending that all is well, or trying to manage others’ perceptions of you.
 What serves us in this season may look different in the next.
 But one thing that has consistently made a huge, positive impact on my mental health – on my capacity to live with joy – is lowering the bar and embracing imperfection.
 I choose to live imperfectly.
 On purpose.
-(This post is was originally posted on FB a year ago).
+(This was originally posted on FB a year ago).